rust-lang/book/src/ch17-04-more-ways-of-combining-futures.md

 You can see this for yourself by setting up a little benchmark, like the one in Listing 17-25.
 (This is not an especially rigorous way to do performance testing, but it suffices to show the difference here.)
-Here, we skip all the status printing, pass a one-nanosecond `Duration` to `sleep`, let each future run by itself so that they do not interfere with each other, and get rid of all the status printing that we did to see the back-and-forth between tasks in Listings 17-23 and 17-24.
-Then we run for 1,000 iterations and see how long `sleep` takes vs. `yield_now`.
+Here, we skip all the status printing, pass a one-nanosecond `Duration` to `trple::sleep`,  and let each future run by itself, with no switching between the futures.
+Then we run for 1,000 iterations and see how long the future using `trpl::sleep` takes compared to the future using `trpl::yield_now`.

 <Listing number="17-25" caption="Comparing the performance of `sleep` and `yield_now`" file-name="src/main.rs">